|21.5 – 24.5 inches

 They don’t tend to bark much but will if they get lonely.
 They can be quite mischievous creatures, especially if they feel like they don’t get enough attention.
 They like to be active and outside.
 They are quite intelligent.
 Pair this with their ability to ascertain their family’s various moods and they will be quite the peacemaker and people pleaser.

 - Related Read: Labrador Growth & Weight Chart (Updated)

 Are These Dogs Good for Families? 🏡

-These dogs suit family life down to a tee.
+These dogs suit family life better than many other breeds.
 They love all their family members.
 They are known for their patience with the prodding and poking of young children.
-Even still, give them plenty of attention when it comes to their interactions because every dog has a cutoff line.
+Even still, give them plenty of attention when it comes to their interactions because every dog has a cut-off point.
 Teach both the dog and your children how to act with each other appropriately.

 - Related Read: Husky vs. Labrador: Which Dog Should You Choose?

 Does This Breed Get Along With Other Pets? 🐶 😽

 Labs do not tend to exhibit territorial behavior.
 They appreciate the time spent with other animals almost as much as other people.
-Each dog is different, though, so practicing early socialization methods won’t hurt.
+Every dog is different, though, so practicing early socialization methods won’t hurt.